jellyfishfloating/jellyfishfloating/README.md

 jellyfishfloating/jellyfishfloating is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-Hi, I'm currently learning html.
-I'm looking forward to any comments and interatcion.
+Hi, I'm currently learning html, CSS and JVs.
+I welcome your comments and feedback.